-We may need substantial additional funding beyond the proceeds of this offering and may not be able to raise capital when needed, which could force us to delay, reduce or eliminate our product development programs and commercialization efforts.
+We may need substantial additional funding and may not be able to raise capital when needed, which could force us to delay, reduce or eliminate our product development programs and commercialization efforts.

-We believe that our cash and cash equivalents as of December 31, 2018, expected revenue and additional borrowings available under our term loan agreement, are not sufficient to meet our capital requirements and fund our operations for at least the next 12 months from the date the financial statements were issued.
-As a result, we have disclosed that there is substantial doubt about our ability to continue as a going concern.
-Following the offering, we do believe our cash and cash equivalents and additional borrowings available under our term loan agreement will be sufficient to meet our capital requirements and fund our operations for at least the next 12 months following this offering.
+We believe that our cash and cash equivalents as of March 31, 2019, together with our expected revenue, our borrowings available under our term loan agreement and the net proceeds from our initial public offering, will be sufficient to meet our capital requirements and fund our operations for at least the next 12 months.
 However, we have based these estimates on assumptions that may prove to be incorrect, and we could spend our available financial resources much faster than we currently expect.
 Our future funding requirements will depend on many factors, including:

-- The degree and rate of market acceptance of TCAR and our products; - Whether we acquire third-party companies, products or technologies; - Repayment of debt; - The scope and timing of investment in our sales force; - The scope, rate of progress and cost of our current or future clinical studies; - The cost of our research and development activities: - The cost and timing of additional regulatory clearances or approvals: - The costs associated with any product recall that may occur;
+- The degree and rate of market acceptance of TCAR and our products; - · Whether we acquire third-party companies, products or technologies; - · Repayment of debt; - · The scope and timing of investment in our sales force; - · The scope, rate of progress and cost of our current or future clinical studies; - The cost of our research and development activities; - The cost and timing of additional regulatory clearances or approvals; - · The costs associated with any product recall that may occur; - · The costs of attaining, defending and enforcing our intellectual property rights;

-- The costs of attaining, defending and enforcing our intellectual property rights; - The emergence of competing technologies or other adverse market developments; and - The rate at which we expand internationally.
+- · The emergence of competing technologies or other adverse market developments; and - The rate at which we expand internationally.

 We may seek to raise additional capital through equity offerings or debt financings and such additional financing may not be available to us on acceptable terms, or at all.
 In addition, any additional equity or debt financing that we raise may contain terms that are not favorable to us or our stockholders.
 For example, if we raise funds by issuing equity or equity-linked securities, the issuance of such securities could result in dilution to our stockholders.
 Any equity securities issued also may provide for rights, preferences or privileges senior to those of holders of our common stock.
-In addition, the issuance of additional equity securities by us, or the possibility of such issuance, may cause the market price of our common stock to decline, and the price per share at which we sell additional shares of our common stock, or securities convertible into or exercisable or exchangeable for shares of our common stock, in future transactions may be higher or lower than the price per share paid by investors in this offering.
+In addition, the issuance of additional equity securities by us, or the possibility of such issuance, may cause the market price of our common stock to decline.